-The packing list below is a comprehensive list of the minimum items you will require to trek Kilimanjaro.
+Our packing list is a comprehensive inventory of the minimum items you will require to trek Kilimanjaro.

 When packing, please keep in mind that Kilimanjaro is an extremely large mountain, with 5 different climate zones.
-It is so large that it generates its own weather (ranging from sun to rain to wind to snow).
-Temperatures vary significantly, often from warm 20-25 degree days to – 20 degree nights, and you should not underestimate how cold it may get.
+Temperatures vary significantly, often from warm 20 – 25 degree days to – 20 degree nights.
+Do not underestimate how cold, wet or windy it may get.

 Must be warm and waterproof.